BritishPandaChick/100-days-of-code/log.md

 **Thoughts** My goal for today's project was getting all the HTML content on the site.
 I cheated a bit and borrowed the layout from a previous project I made earlier for the different sections.
 Most of this project is heavily based on the sample project included in the e-mail.
 I based a lot of the site on the sample site's features.
 The only HTML left to add to the site are the images.
 I tried using a background image for my site, but I didn't like how it mixed with the logo and navigation.
 I instead used a background color and tried finding a hex code similar to the town sign.
 I'll see tomorrow if I can add an background image underneath tomorrow.
 I didn't do too much with the CSS today.
 My goal was to get as much of the content done as possible and I think I was able to achieve that.

 **Link(s) to work**: [30 Days 30 Sites Day 10 Photographer Website](https://codepen.io/BritishPandaChick/full/GOvrzy/)

+### Day 91: November 15, 2017

+**Today's Progress**: Add most of the CSS to photographer website.
+Add images to HTML file.

+**Thoughts** I spent most of the hour working on the SSS.
+I was going to use this project as a way to try some of the mobile responsive techniques I learned on Codeacademy, but I scrapped that idea since I ran into a problem with the CSS for the shopping, contact, and footer areas.
+After the events section, everything started to mix together instead of get on a separate line.
+Originally the events section wouldn't be separated into two, but I played with the padding a bit to get the right size.
+I was going to get rid of the bullet points for the dates, but the text-decoration didn't work so I'm just left the bullet points there for now.
+I might revisit them later when this project is done.
+Although I didn't do much work on the HTML, I did add some of the image links for the img tags.
+I'm satisfied with everything for the header, features, and exhibits.
+I just can't seem to get the shop, contact, and footer to get near the bottom without messing with the grid system.
+I'll see if I can go into dev tools to figure out what is the problem.

+**Link(s) to work**: [30 Days 30 Sites Day 10 Photographer Website](https://codepen.io/BritishPandaChick/full/GOvrzy/)